Lucas Duda: 2014

-In November, Duda represented Major League Baseball in the 2014 Major League Baseball Japan All-Star Series.
+In November, Duda represented in the 2014 MLB Japan All-Star Series.
 He went 4-for-10 with two walks in the exhibition series.

 2015

-On July 29, during a 7–3 loss to the San Diego Padres, Duda became the eleventh Mets player to hit three home runs in a single game, and only the second Met to do so at home after Kirk Nieuwenhuis had accomplished the feat less than a month before.
+On July 29, 2015, during a 7–3 loss to the San Diego Padres, Duda became the eleventh Mets player to hit three home runs in a single game, and only the second Met to do so at home after Kirk Nieuwenhuis had accomplished the feat less than a month before.
 Duda set a Mets franchise record on August 1 when eight of his consecutive hits came in the form of home runs; he and teammate Noah Syndergaard were named National League Co-Players of the Week for the week ending on August 2.
 On September 26, Duda hit his first career grand slam in the Mets' 10–2 victory over the Cincinnati Reds.
-That victory clinched the NL East division title for the New York Mets.
-On the final day of the season, Duda was hit by a pitch from the Washington Nationals' Tanner Roark, giving him 14 total HBP on the season and breaking the Mets single season record, previously shared by John Olerud and Ron Hunt.
+That victory clinched the NL East division title for the Mets.
+On the final day of the season, Duda was hit by a pitch from Washington Nationals pitcher Tanner Roark, giving him 14 total HBP on the season and breaking the Mets single season record, previously shared by John Olerud and Ron Hunt.
 For the season, he had the highest fly ball percentage (50.6%), and the lowest ground ball percentage (27.4%), of all major league hitters.

 In the fourth game of the 2015 NLCS, Duda batted in five runs to help the Mets sweep the Chicago Cubs and advance to the 2015 World Series.
 His five RBI was tied for the most by a Mets player in a single postseason game, a feat previously accomplished by Curtis Granderson in the 2015 NLDS, Carlos Delgado in the 2006 NLCS, Edgardo Alfonzo in the 1999 NLCS and Rusty Staub in the 1973 World Series.

-Duda's errant throw to home in the 9th inning of Game 5 of the World Series with 2 outs and the Mets leading 2–1 allowed Eric Hosmer to score the tying run, and cost the Mets the game when the Kansas City Royals won in 12 innings, completing their World Series championship.
-Duda ultimately went 5-for-19 with no extra base hits, two walks and seven strikeouts in the series.
+Duda's errant throw to home came in the 9th inning of Game 5, with 2 outs and the Mets leading 2–1.
+It allowed Eric Hosmer to score the tying run, and cost the Mets the game when the Kansas City Royals won in 12 innings, completing their World Series championship.
+Duda ultimately went 5-for-19 with no extra-base hits, two walks and seven strikeouts in the series.

 2016

-On January 12, 2016, the Mets re-signed Duda to a 1-year contract.
-On May 23, the Mets placed Duda on the 15-day disabled list with a stress fracture in his lower back.
+On January 12, 2016, the Mets re-signed Duda to a one-year contract.
+On May 23, the Mets placed Duda on the 15-day DL with a stress fracture in his lower back.
 He was replaced on the roster by Ty Kelly.
-Duda was batting .231 with a .297 OBP and .431 SLG with seven HR and 19 RBIs in 39 games.
+Duda was batting .231 with a .297 OBP, .431 SLG, 7 home runs, and 19 RBIs in 39 games.